 Carrots are low in calories and high in fibre, and they're an exceptional source disease-fighting antioxidants.
-They're perhaps best known for their exceptional beta carotene content, the antioxidant that gives them their signature bright orange colour.
+They're perhaps best known for their exceptional beta-carotene content, an antioxidant that gives them their signature bright orange colour.

 Some of the beta carotene we eat gets converted to retinol, the active form of vitamin A. Vitamin A helps maintain immunity and prevent night blindness, dry eyes and impaired bone growth.
-Beta carotene also acts as a potent antioxidant, protecting cells from damage caused by free radicals.
-Beta carotene's antioxidant properties are thought to help reduce cancer risk.
+Beta carotene also acts as a antioxidant, protecting cells from damage caused by free radicals.

-There's no official recommended dietary intake for beta carotene has been established but most health experts agree that a daily intake of 3 to 6 milligrams (mg) will maintain blood levels in a range that's associated with a lower risk of chronic disease.
+There's no official recommended dietary intake for beta-carotene but most health experts agree that a daily intake of 3 to 6 milligrams (mg) will maintain blood levels in a range that's associated with a lower risk of chronic disease.
 One-half cup (125 ml) of raw carrots contains 4.6 mg of beta-carotene and ½ cup (125 ml) serving of carrot juice contains 11 milligrams!

-Beta carotene is a fat soluble compound, which you will absorb more of it with a little fat or oil.
-To boost your beta carotene absorption from carrots, eat them with a small amount of heart healthy fat such as olive oil, canola oil, walnut oil, almonds or avocado.
+Beta carotene is a fat-soluble compound, which means you will absorb more of it with a little fat or oil.
+To boost your beta-carotene absorption from carrots, eat them with a small amount of heart-healthy fat such as olive oil, canola oil, walnut oil, almonds or avocado.

 Nutrient information per ½ cup (125 ml) chopped raw carrots: